ahmadashish/Dog-Identification-App/README.md

 # improvements section

-i create CNN from scratch with test accuracy of 6.1005 %.and i use using transfer learning to train a CNN.
+Create a CNN to Classify Dog Breeds (from Scratch)

-## CNN from scratch
+i create CNN from scratch and i use using transfer learning to train a CNN , **with test accuracy of 6.1005 %.**

 Our three first layers is Conv2D layers. convolution layers that will deal with our input images, which are seen as 2-dimensional matrices. their number of filters 16,32,64 is the number of nodes, Kernel size is the size of the filter matrix for our convolution.So a kernel size of 2 means we will have a 2x2 filter matrix or feature detector.Padding is used on the convolutional layers to ensure the height and width of the output feature maps matches the inputs.
 The activation function we will be using for our layers is the ReLU Rectifier Linear Unit which helps with non linearity in the neural network.
 Our first layer also takes in an input shape.This is the shape of each input image, 224, 224, 3
 And between these layers I added a Max Pooling Layer. we apply max pooling for translational invariance.
 Translational invariance is when we change the input by a small amount the outputs do not change.
 Max pooling reduces the number of cells.
 Pooling helps detect features like colors, edges etc. For max pooling, we use the pool_size of 2 by 2 matrix for all 32 feature maps.